doersino/sundryautomata/README.md

 ### Configuration

 Copy `config.sample.ini` to `config.ini`, open it and modify it based on the instructions in the comments.
-Most notably, fill in your Mastodon or Twitter API credentials (but the bot will still generate images without those).
+Most notably, fill in your Mastodon API credentials (but the bot will still generate images without those).

 ### Running